 How to find the grave

-To find the grave, enter the Grinzing cemetery through the main entrance (An den langen Lüssen 33).
-A small noticeboard on the immediate left has a map and list of notable “residents”; you don’t really need either, since the compact grounds mean Mahler’s grave is just a very short walk away.
+A small noticeboard on the immediate left has a list of notable “residents” and their locations, though you don’t really need it; the compact grounds mean Mahler’s grave is just a very short walk away.

 Simply go left and take the first right after you pass the building (the Aufbahrungshalle).
 Walk up the path and take the second left; the second grave on your left is Mahler’s at the formal location Group 7, Row 7, Grave 1.